 If this step feels overwhelming, reach out to your trusted family members and friends.
 Receiving another person’s insight can help you gain a more holistic view of the situation.

-Sometimes, you do not need to transfer to another company at all.
+Look for opportunities outside your comfort zone, this might mean do not shy away from potential careers overseas.
+There are jobs in Houston or offers from Melbourne and so on, others provide moving incentives as part of the package.
+But sometimes, you do not need to transfer to another company at all.
 According to a Harvard Business Review article, employees may no longer find satisfaction in their positions but still love their workplace.
 Coordinate with your managers if there is a possibility to explore other departments so that you can continue growing without resigning.

 3. Update your skills and credentials